drozd324/GPU_Delaunay_Triangulation/thesis.typ

 				  edge can be thought of a being rotated counter clockwise which lets us know where the indexes of the previous triangles are being overwritten to in the array of _tri_ structures in later described in @tri_struct.
-Most of the triangles can be constructed internally but the neighbouring triangles also need to have their neighour information and points are opposite the neigbouring edge updated.
+Most of the triangles can be constructed internally but the neighbouring triangles also need to have their neighbour information and points are opposite the neighbouring edge updated.
 		],

 		align: bottom,
 		label: <s_flip_img>,
 	)

-	The implementaion was written in C++ and was not written with a large amount of object oriented programming (OOP) techniques for an gentler transition to a CUDA implementaion as CUDA heavily relies on pointer semantics and does not support some of the more convenient OOP feautres.
-However as CUDA does support OOP features on the host side so the I chose to write a _Delaunay_ class which holds most of the important features of the computation as methods which are exectued in the constructor of the _Delaunay_ object.
+	The implementation  was written in C++ and was not written with a large amount of object oriented programming (OOP) techniques for an gentler transition to a CUDA implementation as CUDA heavily relies on pointer semantics and does not support some of the more convenient OOP features.
+However as CUDA does support OOP features on the host side so the I chose to write a _Delaunay_ class which holds most of the important features of the computation as methods which are executed in the constructor of the _Delaunay_ object.

 === Analysis

-	The analysis in this section will be brief but I hope succint as the majority of the work done was involved in the parallelized verions of this algorithm showcased in the following sections.
+	The analysis in this section will be brief but I hope succinct as the majority of the work done was involved in the parallelized versions of this algorithm showcased in the following sections.

 	In @s_nptsVsTime_plt below we can observe the time complexity of the serial algorithm.
-This algorithm can theoretically achieve a complexity of $O(n log(n))$ however my naive implementaion does not achieve this and we have a $O(n^2)$ scaling as seen by the straight line in the log plot.
-Even though this is not the result I have hoped for, this is still a uselfull piece of code to compare the future GPU implementaion with.
-I believe that a $O(n log(n))$ complexity can be achived by using a directed acyclic graph structure (DAG) for faster memory access in finding in which triangles points are	contained in.
+This algorithm can theoretically achieve a complexity of $O(n log(n))$ however my naive implementation does not achieve this and we have a $O(n^2)$ scaling as seen by the straight line in the log plot.
+Even though this is not the result I have hoped for, this is still a useful piece of code to compare the future GPU implementation with.
+I believe that a $O(n log(n))$ complexity can be achieved by using a directed acyclic graph structure (DAG) for faster memory access in finding in which triangles points are	contained in.